 Tab Writer, tablature writing software for windows 7, 8, and 10 was created as an alternative to writing Guitar and Bass tablature using a text editor.
 Designed to allow you to easily write tablature for four, five, six, seven, eight, and twelve string instruments as well as user defined custom instruments and tunings.
 When you are done writing your tablature, you can save, open, edit, and print your tablature sheets.

 Opens a new blank tablature sheet.
+Please note, you must first set the tablature sheet width before you can create a new file, see the set width menu.
 If you have made any changes to the current tablature sheet, you will be prompted to save the tablature sheet.

 Opens a previously saved tablature sheet.
 If you are opening a tablature sheet created in a version of Tab Writer earlier than version 4, it will open in read only mode.
 If the tablature sheet was created in Tab Writer version 4 or later, the tablature will be converted to version 5 when saved.